 Assume you're a target, no matter how small you are

 Since the only DDoS attacks we hear about are those against large corporations, banks and the government, many SMBs don’t think they will ever be the target of digital warfare.
 Consequently, they don’t take the necessary precautions to prevent or mitigate attacks.

 The reason for an attack could be anything, said Vann Abernethy, field CTO at NSFOCUS, a provider of DDoS mitigation solutions.
 It could be an extortion attempt, a protest against company practices, or even an act of revenge by a disgruntled client or ex-employee.
 Unarmed with any technical knowledge, anyone with checkbook and a grudge or statement to make can launch an attack.

 "Everybody that has a measurable ROI associated with their web presence or anybody that can feel pain from their website being down is a target," Abernethy said.

-Therefore, Abernethy tells businesses to always read the fine print and see what their Web host’s policies are regarding DDoS attacks.
+Abernethy advised businesses to always read the fine print and see what their web host's policies are regarding DDoS attacks.
 While some say they will protect you, most have consumer-grade security that is not strong enough to defend your website against high-volume attacks.

-“SMBs really have two choices to make,” said Brian Laing, vice president of AhnLab, a security solutions provider.
-“The first is to use cloud-based applications which can more easily scale up to handle any DDoS attacks.
-The second option would be to implement a DDoS solution that can protect against both application and bandwidth (packet flooding) attacks.”
+"The first is to use cloud-based applications which can more easily scale up to handle any DDoS attacks.
+The second option would be to implement a DDoS solution that can protect against both application and bandwidth (packet flooding) attacks," Laing said.